-This form of fairness is supported in Spin, see Section 3 for details.
-Note that we cannot have a similar fairness condition in which an action becomes enabled forever with respect to one concrete configuration, since the configuration of the system will be updated by other actions.
+In particular, it is not weak fair since σ_1 is continuously often enabled, but it is never executed within the loop.
+Note that we cannot have a similar fairness condition for population protocols in which an action becomes enabled forever with respect to one concrete configuration, since the configuration of the system will be updated by other actions.

-3 Automatic Verification in Spin
+3 Automatic verification in Spin

-The Spin model checker is a popular tool set for verification of concurrent systems [8, 7].
+The Spin model checker is a popular tool set for verification of concurrent systems [3,12].
 A modeling language Promela (Process Meta Language) is used to specify a concurrent system consisting of some processes that are the basic dynamic system components.
 Given a model described in Promela, Spin can either run random simulations to check the validation of functional behavior, or generate efficient C programs to verify the correctness with respect to some constraint conditions.
 Its verifier can find non-progress cycles, or verify general properties which are expressed by linear temporal logic (LTL) formulas.
 The verifier also provides an option for weak fairness among processes, that is, if a process is eventually permanently enabled in the run, then the process is executed infinitely often in the run.
-The reader is referred to [9] for more details.
+The reader is referred to Ref.
+[13] for more details.

 In the population protocol model, one protocol consists of N nodes, numbered from 0 to N-1.
-The protocol is usually described by a set of rewriting rules.
+The protocol is usually described by a set of interaction rules (see e.g. Fig. 2).
 On the left hand side of each rule, the state and the input of the initiator and the responder should be matched by the rules.
 On the right hand side, the rule specifies the state of the initiator and the responder after the transition has been taken.